 The Officers described a safe and calm prison, with ‘excellent’ staff-prisoner relations, and strong support among staff.
 They appreciated the No. 1’s visibility, and encouragement and support for staff (including after incidents), regular consultation with staff, and weekly newsletter (which also includes thanks and messages of support).
-Twice daily wing briefings were also valued, as was ‘trauma informed’ training for all staff.
-The range of specialist units, including PIPE and PD units were rated highly, as were support for families, Learning Together (with Cambridge Uni), and the staff-prisoner rehab culture committee.
+Twice daily wing briefings were valued, as was ‘trauma informed’ training for all staff.
+The range of specialist units, including PIPE and PD units, were rated highly, as were support for families, Learning Together (with Cambridge Uni), and staff-prisoner ‘rehab culture’ committee.

 Prisoners too rated safety and staff-prisoner relationships.
 They valued a stable and predictable regime, and opportunities for progression, and highlighted prisoner consultation and engagement, singling out the peer-led induction programme.
-The described the No. 1 as approachable, progressive and honest.
+They described the No. 1 as ‘approachable’, ‘progressive’ and ‘honest’.
 The library and education, including the involvement of outside speakers and groups (like ‘Learning Together’), were ‘fantastic’.
 Support for families, including all day family visits, were highlighted, as were the kitchen facilities on every spur.